AvaTax SDK Python

 SANDBOX_LICENSEKEY='your_sandbox_license_key'

-Note: Only Sandbox credentials should be used for testing, as the test case will commit/adjust/void dummy transactions on the account to verify functionalities.
+Note: Only Sandbox credentials should be used for testing as the test case will commit, adjust, or void test transactions on the account to verify functionalities.

 Logging